 Gordon Clubs had been formed throughout the British Empire to perpetuate the memory of “Chinese” Gordon better known as General Gordon of Khartoum.
 The Wynnum Gordon Club had been a club promoting the mental and physical development of its young male members, and this was one of the last Gordon Clubs to exist in the Commonwealth.
 There is more information at General Gordon in the Welcome Room of the Centre.

 On 23rd May 1964, after considerable work by the Mothers’ Auxiliary, the new Kindergarten was officially opened by Lady May Abel Smith, wife of the then Governor of Queensland.
 The name was further changed in 1974 to the Wynnum General Gordon Community Pre-school and Kindergarten Association Incorporated.
 Ruth Madge, the former Kindergarten Teacher at the Moreton Bay Girls’ School, was the first Director of the Wynnum District Kindergarten.
-The Ruth Madge Cottage is named in her honour, as she held this position for 14 years and her contribution during these years was significant.
+The former Ruth Madge Cottage (remodeled as Suzy’s Beach Shack in 2020) was named in her honour, as she held this position for 14 years and her contribution during these years was significant.

 In September 2000, to celebrate fifty years of providing early childhood education in the bayside area, the wife of the Governor at the time, Mrs Barbara Arnison, was special guest at the Wynnum General Gordon Open Day to replicate the official opening of the centre held 36 years earlier.